jonathanong/jonathanong/README.md

 I am available for consulting, though I only have a few hours available per week.
 Please email me if you're interested.

+I don't write often, but you can follow my blog at [medium/@jongleberry](https://medium.com/@jongleberry).

 You can find me on the following slack groups:

 - [Rands Leadership Slack](https://randsinrepose.com/welcome-to-rands-leadership-slack/)